voltpop/vp-website/_pages/warwalrux.markdown

 Armed with an approximate knowledge of many things, Drew likes to explore concepts and abstract ideas using a variety of media and blogs about himself in the third person.

-Drew plays guitar and videogames, writes programs and jingles, loves the oxford comma, sarcasm, and cooking.
+Drew plays guitar and videogames; writes programs and jingles; loves the oxford comma, sarcasm, and cooking.